redis/redis-om-node/README.md

 }
 ```

 However, you might not want your JavaScript object and your JSON to map this way.
-So, you can provide a `path` option in your schema that contains a [JSONPath](https://redis.io/docs/stack/json/path/#jsonpath-syntax) pointing to where that field actually exists in the JSON and your entity.
-For example, we might want store some of the album's data inside of an album property like this:
+So, you can provide a `path` option in your schema that contains a [JSONPath](https://redis.io/docs/stack/json/path/#jsonpath-syntax) pointing to where that field *actually* exists in the JSON and your entity.
+For example, we might want to store some of the album's data inside of an album property like this:

 ```json
 {